jonboland/productselector/README.rst

 Product Selector
 ================

-Product Selector reads a CSV or Excel file containing product details and converts them into a simple application that makes purchase recommendations based on the required features selected by a user.
+Product Selector reads a CSV or Excel file containing product details.
+It then converts them into a simple application that makes purchase recommendations based on the required features selected by a user.

 Any type of product can form the basis of an application,